 Director of Account Servicesstuart@carterhales.com

-Stuart is responsible for establishing client expectations for timelines, milestones and outcomes, and then ensuring that the Lab exceeds them.
+Stuart is responsible for establishing client expectations for timelines, milestones and outcomes, and then ensuring that the design studio exceeds them.
 Client relationships, strategy, planning and implementation are his domain.
 The role requires affability and optimism.
 That’s Stuart.
 He loves helping people.
 The role also requires someone who is business-minded, organized, detail-oriented, and bossy.
 That’s Stuart too.
 He’s a big-hearted task-master—imagine a combination of Olaf and Sir Topham Hatt.
-Over his 15-plus years in the creative services industry, he’s managed countless advertising, branding, website, print and packaging projects for clients such as Urban Barn, JOEY Restaurants, White Spot, Boston Pizza, BC Hydro, and the City of Vancouver.
+Over his 15-plus years of branding agency experience, he’s managed countless advertising, branding, website, print and packaging projects for clients such as Urban Barn, JOEY Restaurants, White Spot, Boston Pizza, BC Hydro, and the City of Vancouver.
 More recently, Stuart has directed projects for Translink, BC Place, YVR, BCAA, BCLC, Taymor, and the Vancouver Writers Fest.
 A hockey guy, history buff, and worker of wood, Stuart grew up in the ‘burbs of Vancouver.
 He furnished his mind at Kwantlen Polytechnic University and BCIT, where he studied marketing, business administration, financial management, and accounting.

 illustration by Jose rivas —ihartcolor.tumbler.com

 Associate Design Directorandrew@carterhales.com